-is surjective. \end{corollary} Curtis, Wiederhold and Williams \cite{curtis-wiederhold-williams1974} showed that for $G = Spin_n$, the canonical surjection $N \to W$ does not split.
-On the other hand, in all known cases where $G$ is a connected compact Lie group and $\rho_G \colon H^*(BG)\to H^*(BT)^W$ is surjective, including the case $G=PU_n$, the canonical surjetion $N\to W$ does split; equivalently, $N\cong T\rtimes W$.
+Tits \cite{tits1966} and independently Curtis, Wiederhold and Williams \cite{curtis-wiederhold-williams1974}, showed that for $G = Spin_n$, $n > 2$, the canonical surjection $N \to W$ does not split, and the results of Benson and Wood \cite{benson-wood1995} show that in these cases $\rho_{Spin_n}$ is sometimes onto and sometimes not onto.
+At the time of writing, there is no known $G$ for which $N \to W$ splits but $\rho_G$ is not onto.
 Hence we ask the following